CopernicaMarketingSoftware/Documentation/PHPCPP/functions.md

 extern "C" {
     PHPCPP_EXPORT void *get_module() {
         static Php::Extension extension("my_extension", "1.0");
-        extension.add("sum_everything", sum_everything);
+        extension.add<sum_everything>("sum_everything");
         return extension;
     }
 }
 ```
 It looks so simple, doesn't it?
-The Php::Parameters class is in reality nothing less than a std::vector
+The Php::Parameters class is in reality nothing less than an std::vector
 filled with Php::Value objects - and you can thus iterate over it.
 We use the new C++11 way of doing this, and we use the new-for-C++11
 "auto" keyword to ask the compiler to find out what type of variables are